cse110-fa22-group5/cse110-fa22-group5/admin/cipipeline/phase1_checkpoint2.md

   - to keep team members notified on progress
 - spell check (using prettier rn)
   - to avoid errors involving typos in syntax/variables
+- having jsDocs be pushed onto main as well with a pr

 ## Goal
 - streamline the proccess of: source, build, test, deploy